ryouchinsa/ryouchinsa.github.io/edit/README.md

 ![box](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/af32d354-6159-42d0-9b00-20293c14b53c)

 # Create polygon, cubic bezier, line, and point
-Change the mode to "Create polygon", "Create cubic bezier", "Create line", or "Create point".
+Create a polygon.
-Click to add points.
+- Click to add points.
-Press an enter key to finish drawing.
+- Press an enter key to finish drawing.
-Press an escape key to cancel drawing.
+- Press an escape key to cancel drawing.

 When you right click on the point, edit menu opens.
 - "Add a point forward/backward" to add a point.
-You can add a new point to the polygon/cubic bezier/line, clicking a point along the shape.
+You can add a new point clicking a point along the shape.
 - "Delete this point" to delete the point.
-You can delete a point on the polygon/cubic bezier/line/point, clicking a point pressing the option key.
+You can delete a point clicking a point pressing the option key.
 - "Set to the first point" to set the point to the first point.
 - "Point size up/down" to change the size of points.